DeepSourceCorp/shifty/.github/CONTRIBUTING.md

 - Determine if your bug is really a bug and not an error on your side e.g. using incompatible environment components/versions (Make sure that you have read the [documentation](https://github.com/deepsourcelabs/shifty#readme).
 If you are looking for support, you might want to check [this section](#i-have-a-question)).
 - To see if other users have experienced (and potentially already solved) the same issue you are having, check if there is not already a bug report existing for your bug or error in the [bug tracker](https://github.com/deepsourcelabs/shiftyissues?q=label%3Abug).
 - Also make sure to search the internet (including Stack Overflow) to see if users outside of the GitHub community have discussed the issue.
-- Collect information about the bug:
-- Stack trace (Traceback)
-- OS, Platform and Version (Windows, Linux, macOS, x86, ARM)
-- Version of the interpreter, compiler, SDK, runtime environment, package manager, depending on what seems relevant.
-- Possibly your input and the output
-- Can you reliably reproduce the issue?
-And can you also reproduce it with older versions?

 ### Suggesting Enhancements